-So when you're navigating your retail brand through the seemingly enormous world of eCommerce, sometimes things slip through the cracks, and often times your ecommerce returns policy is one of those things.
+When you're navigating your retail brand through the enormous world of online retail, sometimes things slip through the cracks.
+Often times your ecommerce returns policy is one of those things.

 Your returns policy is a major factor in the buyer's journey, and ultimately contributes to how satisfied a consumer is with your brand.

-Having a strong eCommerce returns policy is one of the first steps in generating a positive customer experience— if your customer can extrapolate a hassle free and trustworthy interaction with your business by looking at your returns policy, you've set the motion to generate a new sale.
+Having a strong ecommerce returns policy is one of the first steps in generating a positive customer experience.
+If your customer can have a hassle-free interaction with your business by looking at your returns policy, you've passively removed their pre-purchase anxiety.

-Thanks to a consumer oriented returns policy a customer previously on the fence gains some reassurance to complete an order, and one of two things happen:
+Thanks to a consumer-oriented returns policy, a customer previously on the fence gains some reassurance to complete an order.

-If your returns policy is structured correctly, then your customer will receive a seamless product return experience that translates into an atmosphere of trust, quality, and efficiency— all major contributors of customer loyalty.
+With a smart ecommerce returns policy your customer will receive a seamless product return experience that translates into trust, quality, and efficiency in the eyes of the shopper — all major contributors of customer loyalty.

-So it doesn't matter if you're a newcomer launching your first Shopify store, or manage a complex and vast omni-channel operation—by following this 9 step guide to optimizing your eCommerce returns policy, you'll be able to drive in more sales, earn more lifetime customers, and improve your bottom line.
+By following this 9-step guide to optimizing your ecommerce returns policy, you'll be able to drive in more sales, earn more lifetime customers, and improve your bottom line.

-Consumers today are detail driven and collect a mountain of information before they're ready to hand over their hard earned cash.
+Consumers today want to feel confident before they're ready to hand over their hard earned cash.
 During their research, 66% of online shoppers review a store's returns policy before committing to a purchase.

 Too many online retailers shove their returns policy statement under a pile of complicated terms and conditions that are only accessible through a vague link on the footer of their site.

 Consumers are shopping online to save time, so you can guarantee they won't be playing detective.